 The outlook for crude oil prices is uncertain

-The large changes in world oil prices in the past eight years demonstrate how the factors discussed above can influence oil prices, and they demonstrate difficulty in making projections for oil prices.
-The U.S. Energy Information Administration considers the implications of a wide range of price scenarios in its outlook publications:
+The large changes in world oil prices in the past decade demonstrate how all of these factors can influence oil prices, and they demonstrate the difficulty in making projections for oil prices.
+The U.S. Energy Information Administration considers a wide range of price scenarios in its outlook publications:

-The low and high oil spot price paths from the Annual Energy Outlook 2015 (shown in the chart at right) are not intended to provide lower and upper bounds for future oil prices but rather to allow the analysis of possible future world oil market conditions that differ significantly from those assumed in the Reference case.
+The high and low oil price paths from the Annual Energy Outlook 2016 (shown in Figure MT-4 at right) show lower and upper bounds for oil price projections in possible future world oil market conditions that differ significantly from those assumed in the Reference case.